Benoit-78/P7_credit_loan_scoring_model/README.md

 # credit_loan_scoring_model

-Welcome on the credit loan scoring application.
+Welcome to the credit loan scoring application.

 With this app, you get a support in your decision for credit allowance.
 Please follow the next steps: